 Documents Requiring an Apostille

-If any of the above documents are issued within the European Union, they theoretically should not require an apostille if they are a special kind of EU multilingual document known as the "Multilingual Standard Form."
-These documents are recognized across member states and are designed to simplify cross-border administrative procedures, thus eliminating the need for an apostille.
+With the exception of the police report, if any of the above documents are issued within the European Union, they theoretically should not require an apostille if they are a special kind of EU multilingual document known as the "Multilingual Standard Form."
+These documents are recognised across member states and are designed to simplify cross-border administrative procedures, thus eliminating the need for an apostille.

 Documents Requiring Sworn Translations